Today we’ll work on the essential pillars of your business.

 - Responsible for all business’s debts, losses, and liabilities – which makes you and your assets personally liable in case you’re sued.

-I think that a simple way to summarize sole proprietorship is that under the eyes of the law there’s no distinction between you and your business.
+A simple way to summarize sole proprietorship is that there’s no distinction between you and your business under the eyes of the law.
 They’re one entity and will be treated as such.

 While it is the simplest form of starting your business, you’ll still have to comply with State and local requirements like business licenses and permits.
 Search your Secretary of State and your city websites to check and comply where needed.